csiro-data-school/sql-intro/_episodes/06-null.md

 or its inverse `IS NOT NULL`:

 ~~~
-SELECT * FROM Visited WHERE dated IS NOT NULL;
+SELECT * FROM Visit WHERE dated IS NOT NULL;
 ~~~
 {: .sql}